mmowers/superpivot/README.md

 * Filters: Each column can be used to filter data with checkboxes.
 After selecting Filters, you must press the Update button to apply the filters
 * Update: This is only used for updating the charts once filters have been changed
-* Plot adjustments: Make additional modifications to the chart size and x-axis/y-axis limits and scale.
+* Plot adjustments: Make additional modifications to the chart size, x-axis/y-axis limits and scale, etc.

 ## Viewing data from other csvs
 Simply put your data into csv/data.csv.
-Make sure that there are column headers (without spaces) and no row labels.
+Make sure that there are column headers for each column and no row labels.

 ## Bokeh
 This tool uses bokeh, built on python: